- Professor Dorothy Driver

 Elleke Boehmer is the Professor of World Literature in English, in the English Faculty at the University of Oxford.
-Her books include Colonial and Postcolonial Literature (1995, 2005), Empire, the National and the Postcolonial, 1890-1920 (2002), and the biography Nelson Mandela (2008), as well as Stories of Women (2005).
-She is the author of four acclaimed novels, including Screens again the Sky (short-listed David Hyam Prize, 1990), Bloodlines (shortlisted SANLAM prize), and Nile Baby (2008), and of the short-story collection Sharmilla and Other Portraits (2010).
-She edited the British best-seller, Robert Baden-Powell’s Scouting for Boys (2004), and the anthology Empire Writing (1998), and has co-edited several books, including J.M.
-Coetzee in Writing and Theory (2009) and Terror and the Postcolonial (2009).
-In 2015 she will publish Indian Arrivals 1870-1915: Networks of Empire, a cultural history, and a novel, The Shouting in the Dark.
-She is a PI on the ARC funded ‘Transnational Coetzee’ project (Macquarie).
-She is the General Editor of the Oxford Studies in Postcolonial Literatures Series, and was an International Man Booker judge 2015.Publications
+Her books include Colonial and Postcolonial Literature (1995, 2005), the biography Nelson Mandela (2008), Stories of Women (2005), Indian Arrivals 1870-1915: Networks of British Empire (2015), and Postcolonial Poetics: 21st century critical readings (2018).
+Indian Arrivals won the 2016 biennial ESSE Prize.
+She is the author of five novels, including The Shouting in the Dark (2015) and Screens again the Sky (short-listed David Hyam Prize, 1990).
+Her second short-story collection To the volcano, and other stories will appear in 2019, as will the Australian edition of The Shouting in the Dark and other southern writing (UWA Press).
+She edited the British best-seller Robert Baden-Powell’s Scouting for Boys (2004), and the anthology Empire Writing (1998), and has co-edited several books, including J.M.
+Coetzee in Writing and Theory (2009).
+She is Director of the Oxford Centre for Life Writing at Wolfson College, and the General Editor of the Oxford Studies in Postcolonial Literatures Series.Publications

 - Dr Rossyln Prosser